-- Anyone with a smart phone can use it.
+- Anyone with a smartphone can use it.

 - These booth generally print out 120-180 photos per hour and may not be instantaneous.
 If there is a large queue of photos (especially towards the end of the night) some people will not have their pictures printed.

 The mirror booth is a relatively new idea in the photo booth realm and came about late 2016.
-In simple terms it is a reflective mirror that is designed like a mirror (think snow white and the magic mirror) that takes full length photos.
+In simple terms, it is a reflective mirror that is designed like a mirror (think snow white and the magic mirror) that takes full-length photos.

-It is generally more compact and similar to an open air photo booth (mentioned below).
+It is generally more compact and similar to an open-air photo booth (mentioned below).

-- New and different concept
+- A newer and different concept.

 - Takes up much smaller space than any other physical booth and can be placed virtually anywhere.